 - Address: Av.
 Juárez, Eje Central Lázaro Cárdenas, and Av.
 Hidalgo all surround plaza, Alameda Central, Mexico City, 06050

-- Metro Bellas Artes or Hidalgo.
+- Subway: Bellas Artes or Hidalgo

 - Location: Centro Histórico and Alameda Central